strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 From here, select `Path` under 'User variables', and then click 'Edit'.
-If you prefer, you can edit `Path` under 'System variables' instead, which will affect all Windows user accounts, rather than just your currently logged in user account.
+If you prefer, you can edit `Path` under 'System variables' instead, which will affect all of your Windows user accounts, rather than just your currently logged in user account.

 ![ChoosePath](images/ChoosePath.png)